Thee-pete/phase0-project/readMe.md

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for testing purposes.
+These instructions will help you launch the website on your machine.

 ### Prerequisites